Summer vacations take backseat for some financial advisers

 While only a minority of financial advisers and mutual fund managers interviewed by Reuters are completely cancelling their plans, many are scaling back.
 And those who are doing so say that since the 2008 financial crisis, their summer vacations have not been the same.
 Now, they are hesitant to leave the office because of the potential for a third summer in a row of volatile markets.

 “Wouldn’t it really be nice to have a boring summer.
 But I don’t think it will happen this year,” said Michael Hasenstab Wednesday at Morningstar Inc.’s annual investment conference in Chicago.
-Hasenstab oversees $160 billion in bond funds at Franklin Templeton Investments (BEN.N).
+Hasenstab oversees $160 billion in bond funds at Franklin Templeton Investments.

 Markets have seen two volatile summers in a row.
 In August 2011, the Dow Jones Industrial Average swung more than 400 points four days in a row - a record - as worries about the European debt crisis and a credit rating downgrade in the U.S. roiled markets.